Now’s the Perfect Time to Perform a Website Health Check

 - Facebook Pixel – a tool within Facebook Events Manager that tracks activity on your Facebook Ads

-- Hotjar – monitors individual sessions that occur on your website (see below)
+- Hotjar – monitors individual sessions with heatmaps and page recordings in your website design (see screenshots below)

 Tools like Hotjar shown above can shed valuable information on your visitor’s behavior and usage of your website.